 NYC Carousels: Get Merry and Go Around

 There's something wonderfully nostalgic about kids getting a thrill from a ride on a carousel.
-There are 11 merry-go-rounds in our great city, with one brand-new one slated to open later this year.
+There are a dozen merry-go-rounds in our great city, with one brand-new one slated to open later this year.

 Carousels have a long and lovely history in NYC.
 (You can read all about it and see some wonderful vintage photographs on the Parks Department's website.)
 With spring in full swing, it's a great time to take your first spin of the season.
 There are merry-go-rounds in all five boroughs, which means there's probably one near you.